 Joseph made his major American orchestral debut in January 2008 with the Baltimore Symphony Orchestra, and has since appeared with the Saint Louis Symphony, Buffalo Philharmonic, Colorado Symphony, Charleston Symphony, Phoenix Symphony, Bamberger Symphoniker, Spoleto Festival Orchestra, Orquestra Sinfónica do Porto Casa da Música, Orquesta Sinfonica y Coro de RTVE (Madrid), and Chicago Sinfonietta, among others.
 During the 2015-16 Season he made his subscription debut with the Atlanta Symphony Orchestra and the Little Orchestra Society.
 This season he also returned to the Baltimore Symphony and the St. Louis Symphony.

 Joseph is a recipient of the 2015 Solti Foundation U.S. Career Assistance Award for young conductors, an award he also won in 2008 and 2014.
 In 2013, Joseph was a semi-finalist in the Gustav Mahler International Conducting Competition (Bamberg, Germany).
 In 2011, he was one of six conductors featured in the League of American Orchestra's prestigious Bruno Walter National Conductor Preview, hosted by the Louisiana Philharmonic.

-Mr. Young received a bachelor's degree in music education from the University of South Carolina in 2004 and completed his graduate studies in conducting with Gustav Meier and Markand Thakar at the Peabody Conservatory in 2009, earning an artist's diploma in conducting.
+Joseph earned his bachelor's degree in music education at the University of South Carolina, and completed graduate studies with Gustav Meier and Markand Thakar at the Peabody Conservatory in 2009, earning an artist's diploma in conducting.
 He has been mentored by many world-renowned conductors including Jorma Panula, Robert Spano and Marin Alsop, whom he continues to maintain a close relationship.